HollyESmith/Forecasting_Polestar_Success/README.md

 **Machine Learning Model**

-- Create a provisional machine learning model that stands in for the final model and

-  i. takes in data from the provisional database

-  ii. outputs label for input data
+- Created a provisional machine learning model that stands in for the final model that takes in data from the provisional database and outputs labels for input data

 **Database Integration**